 Advisory Board Members

-Project INSPIRE has a nine member Advisory Board.
+Project INSPIRE has an exceptional Advisory Board.

 Ms. Diane Brauner: Ms. Brauner is an educational accessibility consultant collaborating with Perkins School for the Blind, SAS Institute, and various educational app developers.
 She manages the Perkins eLearning website, Paths to Technology.
 She has over 25 years of experience as a Certified Orientation and Mobility Specialist.